Palmach: Underground

 Since British funding had stopped, Yitzhak Tabenkin, head of the kibbutz union HaKibbutz HaMeuhad, suggested the Palmach could be self-funding by having its members work in the kibbutzim.
 Each kibbutz would host a Palmach platoon and supply them with food, homes and resources.
 In return the platoon would safeguard the kibbutz and carry out work such as agricultural work.
 The proposal was accepted in August 1942, when it was also decided that each month Palmach members would have eight training days, 14 work days and seven days off.
 The program of combined military training, agricultural work and Zionist education was called "Hach'shara Meguyeset" הכשרה מגויסת (meaning "Drafted/Recruited Training").
-Later, Zionist youth movements offered members aged of 18–20 an opportunity to join core groups (gar'in) for agricultural settlement that became the basis for the Nahal.
+Later, Zionist youth movements offered members aged 18–20 an opportunity to join core groups (gar'in) for agricultural settlement that became the basis for the Nahal.

 Basic training included physical fitness, small arms, mêlée and KAPAP, basic marine training, topography, first aid and squad operations.
 Most of the Palmach members received advanced training in one or more of the following areas: sabotage and explosives, reconnaissance, sniping, communications and radio, light and medium machine guns, and operating 2-inch and 3-inch mortars.
 Platoon training included long marches, combined live-fire drills with artillery support and machine guns and mortars.

 The Palmach put great emphasis on training independent and broadminded field commanders who would take the initiative and set an example for their troops.
 It trained squad commanders and company commanders.
 The major commanders training course was in the Palmach and many Haganah commanders were sent to be trained in the Palmach.
 The Palmach commanders' course was the source for many field commanders, who were the backbone of Haganah and, later, the Israel Defense Forces.